 Is it ok because I am not making any money out of the images?

 The image below was taken with full consent.
-I give her a couple of pounds, but it still didn’t feel right.
-I didn’t get any names whilst taking any of the pictures.
+I give the woman a couple of pounds, but it still didn’t feel right.
+I didn’t get any names while taking any of the pictures.

 The image below is a homeless man having his hair cut by a barber who was doing it for free on the street.
 This image was taken without consent, and no money was given.
 There was what looked like television cameramen there, interviewing the homeless.
 I didn’t feel as bad because they were doing more or less the same as me, but it still didn’t feel right.

 The image below was to show the contrast in the haves and the have-nots.
 I did tell them that I was going to take the picture, but I didn’t offer them any money.
-I waited until they had relaxed before taking the image and I didn’t feel bad at all taking this image.
+I waited until they had relaxed before taking the image, and I didn’t feel bad at all, making this image.
 I think the woman felt worse than me looking at her facial expression.
 I didn’t feel bad because they weren’t homeless so I didn’t feel as if I was exploiting them in any way.

 In conclusion, it is up to the individual taking the images if they think it is right or wrong as long it is legal.
-What the images are used for is a big consideration.
+What the photos are used for is a significant consideration.